bergesinstitute/graf-method/book-2-unit-7.md

 ## Time ago

-When expressing “time ago,” we use the impersonal form — the verb, conjugated in the third person singular, with no subject — of hacer:
+When expressing “time ago,” we use the impersonal form — the verb, conjugated in the third-person singular, with no subject — of *hacer:*

     Hace una hora - one hour ago